khalic-lab/prb-lora-exploration/PAPER.md

 ## Abstract

 We introduce Parametric Register Banks (PRB), a memory-augmented architecture for parameter-efficient fine-tuning that enhances conditional text generation.
 PRB extends Low-Rank Adaptation (LoRA) with learned memory registers accessed through differentiable gating mechanisms.
-On emotion-conditioned text generation using GPT-2 small, PRB achieves 2.974 validation loss compared to 3.357 for standard LoRA—an 11.4% improvement.
-A parameter-matched control experiment using LoRA with increased rank (5.4M parameters) achieves 3.378 validation loss, performing worse than the baseline.
-This suggests that (1) additional LoRA parameters can degrade performance when exceeding task-specific optimal rank, and (2) PRB's improvements stem from architectural innovation rather than parameter count.
+On emotion-conditioned text generation using GPT-2 small, PRB achieves 2.974 validation loss compared to 3.357 for standard LoRA—an 11.4% improvement. **Important Note**: We discovered a flaw in our control experiment where parameter calculations included 4 modules but LoRA was only applied to 3, resulting in the control having 3.75M actual parameters (not 5.4M as initially calculated).
+Despite having more parameters than PRB (3.62M), the control still performed worse (3.378 vs 2.974), strengthening our conclusion that PRB's improvements stem from architectural innovation rather than parameter count.
 Training curves indicate convergence by 14k steps, with PRB converging faster and achieving better final performance than baselines.

 ## 1 Introduction